minimalparts/nonce2vec/XP2.md

 - no window decay and sample decay (useless on nonces dataset anyway)
 - fixed bug with alpha
 - summing on whole context (not set of context)
+- 'duran' nonce is tested twice in test set.
+We removed the second occurence

 ## Replication with Aurélie's background model
 with random subsampling (sum + train)